wasp-lang/wasp/web/docs/tutorials/dev-excuses-app/01-creating-the-project.md

 wasp start
 ```

 Now your default browser should open up with a simple predefined text message.
 That’s it! 🥳 For now – the codebase consists of only two files! `main.wasp` is the config file that defines the application’s functionality.
 And `MainPage.js` is the front-end.
-Everything else, like `Main.css` can be ignored.
+You can delete `Main.css`, we won't use that.
+And don't forget to remove `import './Main.css'` from `MainPage.js` file.

 <img alt="Initial page"
      src={useBaseUrl('img/init-page.png')}